fac30/Client-Server-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma/README.md

 Re-engineering the app initially developed as a front-end-only solution available here: https://github.com/fac30/Front-end-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma.git

 This project entails migrating key functionalities, such as API key storage, handling HTTP requests, and interfacing with the API, to a backend powered by Node.js.
-The shift aims to enhance security, efficiency, and overall system architecture."
+The shift aims to enhance security, efficiency, and overall system architecture.

 <br>